OceaneCsn/DIANE/README.md

 **DIANE is in an early stage of development**.

-It can be downloaded and installed using the following R code :
+DIANE relies on R 4.0.0, available for all OS at https://cloud.r-project.org/.

+Download and install DIANE in your R console as follows :

 ```R
 library(remotes)